 Girls Who Travel

-Many travelers strongly believe that you have to do just that – travel to find adventure.
-As this book proves, sometimes you don't need to go searching for adventure – it can find you.
+Many travelers strongly believe you must do just that - travel to find adventure.
+This book proves that sometimes you don't need to search for adventure - it can find you.

 The idea of traveling on a cargo ship has always intrigued me.
 I think I will pick up this book, and then I will make my decision on whether or not to actually go through with it.